The Naylor Learning Center

 - Writing Center FAQ’s

 The Naylor Learning Center provides accommodations for students with disabilities (Section 504 and ADAA accommodations) who provide appropriate documentation qualifying for such accommodations.
-It is the student’s responsibility to inform the director of the Naylor Learning Center their request for accommodations.
+It is the student’s responsibility to inform the director of The Naylor Learning Center their request for accommodations.
+Below are important details about Disability Services:

 Differences Between K-12 and College Disability Support